Utah State Corrections Facility

 Did You Know?

-Central Utah Corrections Facility enforces a strict dress code.
-Wear the wrong thing, and you'll be turned away — or have your video visit cut short.
+Central Utah Corrections Facility enforces strict dress standards.
+Show up in the wrong clothing and you'll be turned away from in-person visits.
+For video visits, your feed will be cut.

 This guide is based on feedback from 265 families and official facility documentation.
 Learn how we verify